-1980s has received wide attention.
+As pointed out by Yates (1998), very little theoretical research on DNWR was done, compared with the large body of empirical research.
+In this regard, the behavioral economics developed by Kahneman and others since the 1980s has received wide attention.
 It is said that behavioral economics provides a framework whereby DNWR and other seemingly irrational behavior can be rationally explained.
 Below, we will shed light on how DNWR can be explained using a behavioral economics framework.17

-Although behavioral economics has garnered considerable attention since Kahneman won the Nobel Memorial Prize in Economics in 2002, it is still at the developmental stage, and thus subject to substantial criticism, particularly on its methodology.
-For example, surveys are often used in behavioral economics to investigate people's behavioral nature, but these surveys are based on hypothetical events and not necessarily indicative of the behavior that people would exhibit if that event were actually to occur (Yates [1998] and Howitt [2002]).
-Another problem pointed out is that it is difficult to generalize the results of a survey targeted at a limited sample, and that the survey results would differ between, for example, a sample of students in the economics department and another sample (see Rubinstein [2004]).
+Although behavioral economics has garnered considerable attention since Kahneman won the Nobel prize for economics in 2002, it is still at the developmental stage, and thus subject to substantial criticism, particularly on its methodology.
+For example, surveys are often used in behavioral economics to investigate people's behavioral nature, but these surveys are based on hypothetical events and not necessarily indicative of the behavior that people would follow if that event were actually to occur (Yates [1998] and Howitt [2002]).
+Another problem that has been pointed out is that it is difficult to generalize the results of a survey targeted at a limited sample, and that the survey results would differ between, for example, a sample of students in the economics department and another sample (see Rubin [2004]).
 Although this paper explores the reasons for DNWR based on the principles of behavioral economics, one should be aware of the criticisms of, and problems in, this field of economic research.